PhilanthropyDataCommons/service/README.md

 10. Proceed through keycloak login
 11. Once logged in and redirected to swagger ui, query any of the endpoints to test authentication

+#### Authorization

+The application looks for Keycloak group membership to drive authorization within the application.
+The names are hard-coded into the application therefore specific group names added to Keycloak are required.

+To add a `pdc-admin` group to the PDC realm in Keycloak, visit the [Keycloak admin interface, select the PDC Realm, and click Groups](https://auth.philanthropydatacommons.org/admin/master/console/#/pdc/groups).
+Click "Create Group" and name it `pdc-admin`.

+To add a user to the `pdc-admin` group, visit the [Keycloak admin interface, select the PDC Realm, and click Users](https://auth.philanthropydatacommons.org/admin/master/console/#/pdc/users), click the User, click the Groups tab, and click "Join Group".
+Alternatively, click [Groups](https://auth.philanthropydatacommons.org/admin/master/console/#/pdc/groups) in the PDC Realm, click the "Members" tab, and click "Add member."

+When these users are logged in, their JWTs will include a list of group memberships.
+The application can first validate the JWT (same as authentication) and then check the validated JWT for group membership.

 ### Understanding the Project

 #### Project Structure